-As one M&A veteran says: "You need to think about integration in a very detailed and structured way; we've been guilty in the past of being too laissez faire and that's when things have not gone according to plan.
-And once we've got the plan we should stick to it.
-There've been instances when we've not stuck to our guns when it comes to putting it into practice."
+As one M&A veteran said, "You need to think about integration in a very detailed and structured way; we've been guilty in the past of being too laissez faire and that's when things have not gone according to plan.
+And once we've got the plan, we should stick to it.
+There have been instances when we've not stuck to our guns when it comes to putting it into practice."

-1.6 Challenging assumptions about timelines
+Challenging assumptions about timelines

-Many of the mistakes made during the immediate aftermath of an M&A can be traced back to timing - particularly when payroll is hard-pressed to source a new provider or set up new payrolls in-house.
+Many of the mistakes made during the immediate aftermath of a divestment can be traced back to timing - particularly when payroll is hard-pressed to source a new provider or set up new payrolls in house.

-Respondents warned of specific dangers in rushing through last minute changes - especially late changes in employee set-up - and in manually keying or calculating payments where deadlines have been missed.
-In some cases this can be averted by mapping systems and interface changes early on to automate data flows from the acquired company: if not, any manual insertions should be documented on watch lists and double checked for accuracy.
+Respondents warned of specific dangers in rushing through last minute changes - especially late changes in employee setup - and in manually keying in or calculating payments where deadlines have been missed.
+In some cases, this can be averted by mapping systems and interface changes early on to automate dataflows from the acquired company: if not, any manual insertions should be documented on watchlists and double-checked for accuracy.

 Extra time may also be required to administer new arrangements for acquired employees - such as employee registration in new benefits or pension schemes, or the transfer of fuel cards and lunch vouchers to the new employer.
-Employee enrolment for these benefits is ultimately the responsibility of Compensation and Benefits teams, but payroll is often the first point of contact for employees, and it cannot start making deductions until they are enrolled.
+Employee enrolment for these benefits is ultimately the responsibility of compensation and benefits teams, but payroll is often the first point of contact for employees, and it cannot start making deductions until they are enrolled.

 For these reasons, several respondents recommended that payroll should be prepared to push back on timing where necessary, arguing that there is often a surprising amount of flexibility.
-If payroll is struggling to integrate, for example, one option may be to retain an acquired in-house team longer than initially planned.
+If payroll is struggling to integrate, for example, one option may be to retain an acquired inhouse team longer than initially planned.
 While this may increase costs, it may also head off more serious longer-term problems.

-Part Two: People and vendor management
+People and vendor management

-2.1 Working with an incumbent payroll team
+Working with an incumbent payroll team

 One of the most important lessons outlined by respondents is the need to collaborate widely to retain as much of the knowledge and experience in the acquired company as possible through the transition.
 This starts with establishing a good working relationship with the acquired company's payroll team.
 Much of this is common sense change management - reaching out to the team as early as possible, arranging visits to key countries wherever practical, and clearly stating what will be required of employees during the transition.
-Some organizations also put in place retention bonuses to lock in acquired employees.
+Some organisations also put in place retention bonuses to lock in acquired employees.

-In the most successful change programs, international payroll managers are able to keep key staff through the transition even when individuals know they have no long-term role post-acquisition - for some employees, the experience of working through an M&A while they plan their next career move is good experience for their CV and provides an incentive to assist.
+In the most successful change programmes, international payroll managers are able to keep key staff through the transition even when individuals know they have no long-term role post-acquisition - for some employees, the experience of working through an M&A while they plan their next career move is good experience for their CV and provides an incentive to assist.